mjg123/MinecraftBySMS/README.md

   - Check the path for the Minecraft server is set correctly [here](https://github.com/mjg123/MinecraftBySMS/blob/master/src/main/java/McServerController.java#L88).
   - Run the main method in your IDE

-Run Minecraft client locally and connect to a server on `localhost:25565`.
+Run Minecraft game client locally and connect to a server on `localhost:25565`.
 Send SMS to your Twilio number with Minecraft server commands, eg `say Hello everyone` or `weather clear`.
 There are [loads of things](https://minecraft.gamepedia.com/Commands#List_and_summary_of_commands) you can do.

 🎉🎉 ENJOY 🎉🎉